Immune Globulin Intravenous (IVIG) (Generic Name)

 Possible Side Effects (More Common)

-- You could experience changes in your blood pressure.
-Your blood pressure will be monitored as needed.
+- High blood pressure.
+Your doctor will check your blood pressure as needed.

 - Nausea and vomiting

-- Rash or itchiness
+- Rash or itching

 Possible Side Effects (Less Common)